apache/pekko/docs/src/main/paradox/persistence.md

 or the @scala[`PersistentActor`]@java[persistent actor] can pick a snapshot store explicitly by overriding @scala[`def snapshotPluginId: String`]@java[`String snapshotPluginId()`].

 Because some use cases may not benefit from or need snapshots, it is perfectly valid not to not configure a snapshot store.
-However, Akka will log a warning message when this situation is detected and then continue to operate until an actor tries to store a snapshot, at which point the operation will fail (by replying with an @apidoc[persistence.SaveSnapshotFailure] for example).
+However, Pekko will log a warning message when this situation is detected and then continue to operate until an actor tries to store a snapshot, at which point the operation will fail (by replying with an @apidoc[persistence.SaveSnapshotFailure] for example).

 Note that the "persistence mode" of @ref:[Cluster Sharding](cluster-sharding.md) makes use of snapshots.
 If you use that mode, you'll need to define a snapshot store plugin.